• Templates & Playbooks

 The subject line is your email's first impression.
 It determines whether your message gets opened or ignored.
 A great subject line earns you a click, while a bad one sends your carefully crafted email straight to the trash.
 Getting this right isn't about tricks or clickbait; it's about being clear, relevant, and human.
 It’s the single most important line you’ll write, because if it fails, nothing else in your email matters.

-Use Subject Line Formulas That Work
+Try These Proven Subject Line Formulas

 Your subject line has one job: get the email opened.
 The best ones are often short, between three and seven words.
 This length is easy to read on a phone and creates just enough curiosity to earn a click.
 Think of it as a headline for your email.
 Instead of trying to reinvent the wheel every time, start with formulas that are proven to work.
 Try using a mutual connection's name, asking a question about a company goal, or referencing a recent trigger event.
 The key is to be specific and intriguing without giving the whole story away.